Class 8 Exam > Class 8 Notes > English Class 8 > Summary: Glimpses of the Past

 • Tipu Sultan of Mysore fought against the British but died in the Fourth Anglo-Mysore War in 1799.

-• Between 1765 and 1836, evil social practices like untouchability and Sati pratha were prevalent.
+• Between 1765 and 1836, harmful social practices like untouchability and Sati were common.

-• The British disdained Indians, causing them to lose their self-respect.
+• The British looked down on Indians, which made them lose their self-respect.

 • The British imposed heavy taxes on farmers and cut the thumbs of expert artisans, while imports from England were tax-free.